Stock Market Performance: You Chase – You Lose!

 It’s a common phrase that you’ll see on a lot of investment material but its implications are often missed by investors.

-In this episode, Marcelo and Keith explore what chasing performance looks like, examples from the last two years that have trapped investors and destroyed capital, why many investors end up chasing performance, why money-weighted returns are important and how to avoid chasing performance.
+In this episode, Marcelo and Keith explore what chasing stock market performance looks like, examples from the last two years that have trapped financial investors and destroyed capital, why many investors end up chasing market performance, why money-weighted returns are important and how to avoid chasing performance.

 Thank you for listening!

-- Why many investors are pulled towards chasing performance (3:04)
+- Why many investors are pulled towards chasing stock market performance (3:04)

 - Why it’s important to share real-world stories about the impact of chasing performance (5:51)